pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

         assert aggregate.id not in app.aggregate_repository

-The library has a slightly more sophisticated ``AggregateRoot`` class that can be extended in the same way as the library's ``TimestampedVersionedEntity`` class, from which it derives.
+The library has a ``AggregateRoot`` class that is slightly more developed than the code in this example.